Snow Strippers: History

-Tatiana Schwaninger was born and raised in Clearwater, Florida, where she met record producer Graham Perez on Tinder in 2018.
-They soon moved to Detroit together before relocating to New York City.
+Tatiana Jasmine "Tati" Schwaninger was born on February 23, 1996 in Clearwater, Florida, where she was also raised.
+Graham T. Perez was born on April 15, 1996 in Belleville, Illinois, where he was also raised, and later moved to Dunedin, Florida.
+Schwaninger met Perez in proximity on the dating app Tinder in 2018.
+They soon moved to Detroit together from Clearwater before relocating to New York City.
 The two started making music as Snow Strippers in late 2021, with Schwaninger singing and Perez producing.
-Prior to the duo's formation, Schwaninger had not made any music.
+Before the duo's formation, Schwaninger had not made any music, while Perez was already producing under the name "DeliverTheCrush" and was a part of producer Evilgiane's collective SURF GANG and producer Taylor Morgan's collective Garden Avenue, although he later retired the moniker.

-They released music under their own label, Nice Bass Bro, including their 2022 self-titled debut album and their 2022 mixtape April Mixtape 2, until signing to Surf Gang Records in 2023.
-Their first record to be released through the latter label was their third mixtape, April Mixtape 3, in May 2023, which was preceded by the singles "Under Your Spell" and "Don't You Feel".
+They initially released their music independently, including their 2022 self-titled debut album and their 2022 mixtape April Mixtape 2, before officially signing to Evilgiane's label Surf Gang Records and DJ Diplo's label Mad Decent in 2023.
+Their first record to be released through the labels was their third mixtape, April Mixtape 3, in May 2023, which was preceded by the singles "Under Your Spell" and "Don't You Feel".
 They were featured on American rapper Lil Uzi Vert's album Pink Tape in June 2023.
-They released the extended play Night Killaz Vol. 1 on November 24, 2023, through Surf Gang Records, preceded by the single "Just Your Doll".
+They released the extended play Night Killaz Vol. 1 on November 24, 2023, preceded by the single "Just Your Doll".
 The duo's following album, Night Killaz, Vol. 2, was released May 8, 2024.
 “Under Your Spell” especially found popularity online during 2024, where the song was used in short-form content of the crime drama TV-series Dexter.